Semrush Free Trial 2026: Verified 7-Day Offer + Best Way to Use It

 After filtering, look specifically for:

-Export your complete keyword list on Day 7.
+Export your complete keyword list before the end of Day 4.
 File → Export → CSV.
-This becomes your content calendar for the next 3-6 months regardless of whether you continue with SEMrush after the trial.
+This becomes your content calendar even if you cancel.

 Run Domain Overview on your top 3 competitors.
 This is one of the most valuable workflows in the entire SEMrush suite — the data you generate here is worth the trial cost alone.